-- Data transfer speeds are limited to 300 Kbps
+- Data transfer download speeds are limited to 300 Kbps

 Free VPNs to avoid

 Hola! is a free service that purports to be a VPN, but it isn’t.
-The system emulates the Tor network in that it uses the connections of members to pass through the connections of other users.
+The system emulates the Tor network in that it uses the connections of members to pass through other users‘ connections.
 This is presented very much like a mutually beneficial setup serving a community.
 However, the organization that runs Hola! also owns a business that sells access to the network.
 So, free users allow other users to pass their connections through their system in exchange for the same service in return.
 However, paid users don’t have to accept anyone else’s traffic.

 Betternet is another VPN owned by AnchorFree.
 The CSIRO researchers found this free VPN contains malware, adware, and tracking codes.
 In fact, it includes 14 different tracking codes, which is way more than most dodgy VPNs.
 The CSIRO also discovered 13 instances of malware in the Betternet app.